 On our first year in London, we tried to grow tomatoes.
 We had just moved from Italy in early March, and settled into our one bedroom apartment with no balcony or yard but lots of natural light and a big table by April.

-Short after our move, Jesse declared one night at dinner that no, we didn't have to give up our little dream of a veg and herb patch, and that yes, we could make it work just as well indoor.
-After all, there was no lack of light for photosynthesis and all that.
-And so he bought some heirloom seeds from a company in the US, and vases and he treated our seeds to organic dirt and compost.
-We placed some of the vases with dirt and seeds by the window sill, and some on the portion of the table we didn't use for our meals, the one we used as a desk but that could be sacrificed in the name of tomatoes.
+Short after our move, Jesse declared one night at dinner that no, we didn't have to give up our dream of a vegetable patch, and that yes, we could make it work just as well indoor.
+There was certainly no lack of light for photosynthesis!
+He then bought some heirloom seeds from a company in the US, vases at the local hardware store, and he treated our seeds to organic dirt and compost.
+We placed some of the vases with dirt and seeds by the window sill, and some on the portion of the table we didn't use for our meals and served as a desk.
+It was sacrificed in the name of tomatoes.

-We haven't grown our own tomatoes since.
-But every time I go home to Italy and get the chance to eat homegrown tomatoes, I certainly get my fill.
+We learnt our lesson.
+We haven't grown our own tomatoes ever since.
+But every time I go home to Italy and have the chance to eat homegrown tomatoes, I certainly get my fill.
 I love them simply washed and smashed, still warm from the field, on toasted bread rubbed with garlic, scrubbed with coarse sea salt, and moisturised with olive oil.
-I like them cut and seasoned with garlic, salt, oil and fresh basil and allowed to acquire flavours this way for a while, before adding to panzanella, or becoming the topping for softened friselle.
-I like them in fresh tomato sauce – cut and peeled, left in a sieve to loose their water for hours before cooking them quickly on the stove with lots of garlic, oil and again, basil.
-The same ingredients come back over and over, and why wouldn't they when they work so well together?
+I like them cut and seasoned with garlic, salt, oil and fresh basil and allowed to gain flavour from the seasonings before being added to panzanella, or becoming the topping for softened friselle.
+I like them in fresh tomato sauce – cut and peeled, then left in a sieve to lose their water for hours before they are quickly cooked in a pan with lots of garlic, oil and again, basil.
+You see, the same ingredients come back over and over again, in the same order and combination.
+Why wouldn't they when they work so well together?

 Chop a pound of raw peeled tomatoes until they are almost in a purée.
 Stir in a few dices of cucumber, 2 chopped cloves of garlic, 2 finely sliced spring onions, a dozen stoned black olives, a few strips of green pepper, 3 tablespoons of olive oil, a tablespoon of wine vinegar, salt, pepper, and a pinch of cayenne pepper, a little chopped fresh marjoram, mint, or parsley.
 Keep very cold until it is time to serve the soup, then thin with 1/2 pint of iced water, add a few cubes of coarse brown bread, and serve with broken-up ice floating in the bowl.
 A couple of hard boiled eggs, cowardly chopped, make a good addition.
 Sometimes these, plus a selection of the vegetables – the cucumber, olives, peppers, onions – and the bread, are finely chopped and handed round separately in small dishes instead of being incorporated in the basic soup.